• All Recipes

 • Serve with garlic bread, roasted broccoli, or a crisp green salad with homemade salad dressing.

-• Top with vegan parmesan or nutritional yeast, black pepper, and a handful of chopped herbs.
+• Top with homemade vegan parmesan cheese or nutritional yeast, black pepper, and a handful of chopped herbs.

-• Make it a full meal by adding sautéed mushrooms, chickpeas, or baked tofu on top.
+• Make it a full meal by adding sautéed mushrooms, chickpeas, or crispy baked tofu on top.

 Coconut milk pasta sauce in a bowl topped with fresh basil leaves.